bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @cart, @robtfm</div>

-The [camera-driven](/news/bevy-0-8/#camera-driven-rendering) post-processing features [added in Bevy 0.9](/news/bevy-0-9/#hdr-post-processing-tonemapping-and-bloom) add intuitive control over post processing across multiple cameras in a scene, but there [were a few corner cases](https://github.com/bevyengine/bevy/pull/7490) that didn't _quite_ fit into the hard-coded camera output model.
-And there were some bugs and limitations related to double buffered target texture sources of truth being incorrect across cameras and MSAA's sampled texture not containing what it should under some circumstances.
+The [camera-driven](/news/bevy-0-8/#camera-driven-rendering) post-processing features [added in Bevy 0.9](/news/bevy-0-9/#hdr-post-processing-tonemapping-and-bloom) add intuitive control over post-processing across multiple cameras in a scene, but there [were a few corner cases](https://github.com/bevyengine/bevy/pull/7490) that didn't _quite_ fit into the hard-coded camera output model.
+And there were some bugs and limitations related to double-buffered target texture sources of truth being incorrect across cameras and MSAA's sampled texture not containing what it should under some circumstances.

 **Bevy 0.10** adds a [`CameraOutputMode`] field to [`Camera`], which gives Bevy app developers the ability to manually configure exactly how (and if) a [`Camera`]'s render results should be written to the final output texture: